Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Methods

 Here, $\tilde{s}_w$ denotes the reconstructed saturation denoted by the tilde.
 By rearranging \cref{eq_BrooksCorey_pc} for the saturation $s_w$ and substituting it into \cref{eq_gasPlumeDist_massBalance} the resulting condition can be expressed as the non-linear balance

 obtained by splitting the integral into two segments, from $z_B$ to $z_p$ and from $z_p$ to $z_T$.
 The reconstructed saturation is defined by assuming a purely wetting phase from the bottom of the domain up to the gas plume distance, and a coexistence of the wetting and non-wetting phase between $z_p$ and the top of the domain.
-Solving \cref{eq_gasPlumeDist_integral_extended} for $z_p$ is non-trivial and requires a numerical approximation.
+Under certain conditions, a closed solution for $z_p$ can be derived \cite{nordbotten2011b}.
+However, for arbitrary uniformity parameters $\lambda$, solving \cref{eq_gasPlumeDist_integral_extended} for $z_p$ is non-trivial and requires a numerical approximation.
+In \cref{ch_closed_form_zp}, we identify the values of $\lambda$ for which \cref{eq_gasPlumeDist_integral_extended} admits a closed-form solution.